 - Each student is made aware of the methods of assessment and criteria while registering at STC and reminded at the beginning of each module.
 Such information is also available online. - Although the final grade is only based on the assignment submission/examination work, we encourage our students to commit to regular private study and assigned coursework.
-This is mandatory in order to be eligible for the main submission. - For speaking examinations and presentations, assessment is carried out by more than one examiner at STC and then double marked at NCC. - A policy of pre and post assessment special considerations is available (Special Considerations Policy) aiming to take into account possible mitigating circumstances. - Detailed marking schemes released by NCC plus the double marking procedure are meant to ensure consistency when it comes to marking assignments.
-All examinations are marked directly by NCC. - A formal procedure for appeals is in place although limited by NCC regulations (Post results Policy). - Due to the COVID-19 pandemic students could not sit for examinations at STC.
-In order to ensure students' progress, STC ensured that all students could be assessed through coursework (continuous assessment carried out during online lessons) and a take-home examination.
-This was done in agreement with NCC and Ofqual regulations.
-Viva's were held whenever a lecturer suspected some form of malpractice and a report was issued for each case.
-All evidence was sent to NCC as requested.
-In view of this, a Calculated Results Appeal Policy1 was issued to set out the options available to candidates who wish to appeal a calculated result.
-This is an exceptional policy that only applies when examinations cannot be held at the centre. - As the COVID-19 pandemic develops, new policies from the regulators may apply.
-Lecturers and students will be immediately informed through the usual communications channels (during lectures or online/face to face meetings or by the means of announcements through Microsoft Teams or Myschool)
+This is mandatory in order to be eligible for the main submission. - For speaking examinations and presentations, assessment is carried out by more than one examiner at STC and then double marked at the partner institution. - A policy of pre and post assessment special considerations is available (Special Considerations Policy) aiming to take into account possible mitigating circumstances. - Detailed marking schemes released by partner institutions and moderation procedures (as per section 5.3 above) are meant to ensure consistency when it comes to marking assignments.
+In the case of NCC programmes, all examinations are marked directly by NCC.